Discover the definition of riding the clutch, the potential it can have on your vehicle, and tips on how to avoid this damaging practice.

 When it comes to driving a manual transmission car, proper foot placement is key to avoiding the common pitfall of riding the clutch.
 Your left foot should only be on the clutch pedal when you are actually shifting gears.
 Otherwise, it should be resting comfortably on the dead pedal to the left of the clutch.
 This ensures that you are not inadvertently putting pressure on the clutch while driving, which can lead to premature wear and overheating.

 To practice proper foot placement, try to imagine your left foot as a ballet dancer gracefully moving between the clutch pedal and the dead pedal.
-By keeping your foot light and agile, you can avoid the temptation to rest it on the clutch pedal when it’s not in use.
+By keeping your foot light and agile, you can the temptation to rest it on the clutch pedal when it’s not in use.
 This not only helps prevent damage to your clutch system but also promotes smoother driving overall.

 Shifting Gears Smoothly